Cover Image for Painting Contractor Liability Insurance: What Is It?

 3. State Law Requires It

 Painting companies are often required to purchase certain forms of insurance by their state governments.
-An example of this requirement is workers compensation (often called employers liability) insurance if you have employees, or commercial auto insurance if you have a work truck/van titled in the business name.
+For example, workers compensation (often called employers liability) insurance is required if you have employees, and commercial auto insurance is required if you have a work vehicle titled in the business name.

 What coverages do painting contractors need?